Skip to content

 Overall Architecture

-(1) Prepare datasets and select reference chains (manually curated correct, well-structured CoT explanations); (2) Use reference chains as in-context examples to prompt the model to generate reasoning chains; (3) Compute pairwise semantic entropy matrices for both reference and generated chains using an NLI model; (4) Compare the two matrices to obtain the Alignment Score.
+(1) Prepare the dataset and select reference chains (human-curated correct, well-structured CoT explanations); (2) Use reference chains as in-context examples to prompt the model to generate reasoning chains; (3) Use an NLI model to calculate pairwise semantic entropy matrices for both reference and generated chains; (4) Compare the two matrices to obtain the Alignment Score.
+The resulting score is used for diagnosing alignment errors and is integrated into sampling strategies to identify superior reasoning chains.

 Key Designs

-2. Alignment Error Taxonomy (Thematic Shift and Redundant Reasoning):
+2. Alignment Error Classification (Thematic Shift and Redundant Reasoning): Diagnostic failure modes for low scores

 Loss & Training

 No model training is involved.
-Alignment Score computation relies on a pretrained NLI model for semantic entropy extraction.
+The Alignment Score calculation utilizes a pre-trained NLI model to extract semantic entropy.

 Key Experimental Results